 So is it possible to do keto as a vegan?

-"A classic ketogenic diet would consist of higher fat, low carbohydrate foods like seafood, cheese, meat, eggs, and oils as well as non-starchy vegetables, nuts, seeds and berries - the latter of which contain plenty of fiber which is super important on a low carbohydrate diet such as this one," Cassidy Payne, a nutritionist for allplants, told Plant Based News.
+“A classic ketogenic diet would consist of higher fat, low carbohydrate foods like seafood, cheese, meat, eggs, and oils as well as non-starchy vegetables, nuts, seeds and berries ” Cassidy Payne, a nutritionist for allplants, told Plant Based News.
+She stresses that fruits and vegetables are important because of their fiber content.
+She says it’s “super important” on a low carbohydrate diet such as the keto diet.

 “Someone following a ketogenic, plant-based diet would focus on non-starchy vegetables such as courgette, kale, cauliflower, and mushrooms as well fatty ones like avocados and olives.